Israeladebisi/Dwindle/README.md

 ## Table of Contents
 - Game Overview
 - Technologies
-- Setup
+- Prerequisites
-- Status
+- Contributors

 ## Game Overview
 This is a text-based adventure game where the player chooses their future by selecting from a series of options.

-## Technologies Used
+## Technologies
 Project is created with:
 - Java
 - Netbeans IDE version: 8.0.2